aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 - `CustomerName` – Name of the customer.
 - `Region` – The region where the customer is located.
 - `SubscriptionType` – Type of subscription (e.g., Basic, Premium, Standard).
-- `SubscriptionStart` – Date when the subscription started.
+- `SubscriptionStart` – Date when the subscription started. m
 - `SubscriptionEnd` – Date when the subscription ended.
-- `Canceled` – Whether the subscription was canceled (True/False).
+- `Canceled` – Whether the subscription was cancelled (True/False).
 - `Revenue` – Revenue generated from the customer.